itsyaba/Breadit/README.md

 REDIS_SECRET=
 ```

-and that's all you need to get started!
+and that's all you need to get started!!